Life as a recently-qualified vet can be stressful at times.

 One of the most effective ways to achieve those goals is to follow the advice of people who’ve trodden the same path.
 They understand the sacrifices it takes to become a successful vet and know, from first-hand experience, what life is like on the front line.

 We asked seven of our most experienced vets what one piece of advice they’d give to someone just starting out in the profession.

 Amanda Boag, clinical director of Vets Now and president of the RCVS, advised newly qualified vets to “always believe in your own ability” and try to learn something new every day.
 She said: “Remember that every single patient you work with is an opportunity for you to learn something, even if it’s something simple.
 That will allow you to improve as a vet no matter what.”

-Head of clinical standards Laura Playforth called on new vets to avoid the pitfalls of perfectionism.
+Professional standards director Laura Playforth called on new vets to avoid the pitfalls of perfectionism.
 She said: “Don’t focus on trying to be perfect and getting things right all the time.
 It’s important to recognise that everybody makes mistakes and you need to be kind to yourself when you do because we are all human, we’re all fallible.
 We all need to recognise that fact and move on from it, learning from the mistake rather than beating yourself up.”

 Dan Lewis, an ECC specialist at Vets Now in Glasgow, said it’s important to find “something you love doing”.
 He explained: “At the start of your career try to gain as much experience as possible in as many different fields until you find what you love.
 If you keep doing something you really enjoy, you’ll eventually become great at it and people will seek out your opinion.”